 Main Color Team Reviews and Their Purposes

-This team is set up immediately after the federal agency has released the request for proposal and is responsible to evaluate the draft proposal response.
-Its core goal is to discuss critical solution approach, supporting win themes and discriminators.
+Pink Team Review team is set up immediately after the federal agency has released the request for proposal and is responsible to evaluate the draft proposal response.
+Its core goal is to discuss the critical solution approach, supporting win themes and discriminators.
 They determine whether the proposal has accurate, balanced content consistent with the RFP and follows authorized storyboards.

 They should ensure that the story is summarized effectively by reviewing every section of the proposal for compliance and well-presentation of the themes; documenting issues, problems and recommending for improvement solutions; ensuring that graphics, data, and tables are integrated; ensuring that the document is technically correct and communicates value; and finally identifying potential risks.